hanabi/hanabi.github.io/README.md

 ### Black 3 & Black 4 Saves

-* In the *Black One-of-Each* and *Wild & Crazy* variant, it is expected that you should save black 3s and black 4s with a color clue instead of a number clue.
+* This convention applies to the *Black Suit (One-of-Each)* and *Wild & Crazy* variants.
+* Players should save black 3s and black 4s with a color clue instead of a number clue.
 (This helps narrow down what card is being clued.)
 * There is one exception to this:
   * if the number clue also touched a critical card
 * Subsequently, if a number clue is used to touch a black 3 or a black 4 (and the above exception is not applicable), then it implies a *Finesse*.

 ### The Free Choice Finesse

-* This convention ONLY applies when playing a variant with a *Rainbow* suit or a dual-color suit.
+* This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
 * When performing a *Prompt* by touching a sole rainbow card, the player doing the clue may have a free choice between multiple colors.
 In other words, there may exist multiple colors that will ONLY touch the rainbow card.
-* If a player has a free choice to choose the color that matches the intended prompt target but instead deliberately chooses a different color, this signals that it is a *Finesse* instead of a *Prompt*, and they should blind-play their newest.
+* If a player has a free choice to choose the color that matches the intended prompt target but instead deliberately chooses a different color, this signals that it is actually a *Finesse* instead of a *Prompt*.

 ### The Free Choice Bluff

-* This convention ONLY applies when playing a variant with a *Rainbow* suit or a dual-color suit.
+* This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
 * It is possible to use the *Free Choice* convention to communicate to a teammate that you want a *Finesse* instead of a *Prompt* in order to get them to play an unrelated playable card from their *Finesse Position*.
 * Like a normal *Bluff*, after a *Free Choice Bluff*, the person who blind-played does not necessarily have the "matching" card in their hand.

 ### The Suboptimal Color Bluff

-* This convention ONLY applies when playing a variant with a *Rainbow* suit or a dual-color suit.
+* This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
 * Often, when giving a color clue to a Rainbow or dual-color card, you want to pick a color that will "fill-in" ancillary cards in the hand as to give the maximum amount of information.
 * If a suboptimal color is chosen that does not fill in ancillary cards, it follows from *High Value Principle* that there must be a reason, so you should blind play your *Finesse Position* card.
 * This move is contextual in that you don't want to make it appear as if the clued card is currently unplayable.
 Thus, it is best performed as a *Reverse Bluff* or a *Long-Distance Bluff*.

 ### White Compromise

-* This convention only applies to the *Colorless & Rainbow Suits* and *Wild and Crazy* variants.
+* This convention applies to any variant with a white (colorless) suit.
 * When you clue a white 5 that is one away from chop, it would normally look like a *5's Chop Move*.
 * However, if white 4 is currently played, all 5 clues that could be *5's Chop Moves* are treated instead *Play Clues* on white 5.

 ### The Negative Prompt

-* This convention ONLY applies when playing the "Dual-color Suits" variant.
+* This convention applies to the *Dual-color Suits* variant.
 * In this variant, since negative color information conveys just as much information as positive color information, you should include that when deciding which card to play into a prompt.
 * For example, if you have a red card in slot 1 with no negative clues, and a red card in slot 2 with negative yellow, then normally you would play left-most if a Magenta card was prompted.
 But with this convention you would play slot 2.

 ### Crazy 3 Saves & Crazy 4 Saves

+* This convention applies to the *Wild and Crazy* variant.
-* In the *Black One-of-Each* variant, it is not possible to violate *Good Touch Principle* by cluing black to save a Black 3 or a Black 4.
-* However, in the *Wild and Crazy* variant, it is possible, because there can be other useless rainbow cards in the hand.
+* In this variant, it is possible to violate *Good Touch Principle* by cluing black to save a black 3 or a black 4, because there can be other useless rainbow cards in the hand.
 * Thus, for the *Wild and Crazy* variant, a second exception to the *Black 3 and Black 4 Saves* convention is added:
   * if the number clue was required to avoid violating *Good Touch Principle*
 * *Crazy 3 Saves* & *Crazy 4 Saves* do NOT apply to 5 player games; getting a perfect score is difficult and this move is too conservative.

+### Wild & Crazy Black 4 Bluffs

+* This convention applies to the *Wild and Crazy* variant.
+* The *Critical 4 Bluff* convention is deleted in this variant (since it conflicts with *Finesses* using white 4).
+* Even though the *Critical 4 Bluff* is deleted, it is still legal to use a black 4 to bluff.
+However, this MUST be done with color.

 ### Acid Trip Conventions

-* These conventions only apply to the *Acid Trip* variant.
+* These conventions apply to the *Acid Trip* variant.
 * Cards with color clues on them are not treated as clued cards.
 In other words, your chop is your right-most (oldest) card without a number clue on it.
 * Number clues mean the same thing as normal.
 * All color clues have a special meaning: